goadesign/goa.design/content/design/vendoring.md

 Remove the generators you don't need from the `Run()` call.

-Merely by having that little code in place, all the `goa` code generation code will be vendored in.
+The code above will cause all the `goa` code generation packages to be vendored appropriately.

 With `govendor` (you can use whatever vendoring tool you want in a similar way), you can simply do this: